MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 Use this approach if you are authenticating using Azure Active Directory in the cloud.

+Be sure to pass credentials for AAD as a dictionary {}.

 ```Python
 # First, import the DeployClient and MLServer classes from
 # the azureml-model-management-sdk package so you can